Banata

 } from "@/lib/dashboard-api";

-// Get provider config
+// Get current provider configuration

 const providers = await getEmailProviderConfig();